Frequently Asked Questions

 heads.We have found that they are most likely to cause damage in potted

-plants, probably because they like soft peat.
+plants, probably because they like the friable soil.
 To combat this we always

 add 20% sharp sand to our potting mix.
 We also take the precaution